infinum/ngx-form-object/docusaurus/docs/api-reference/decorators.md

 A custom `isChanged(initialValue: any, currentValue: any): boolean` function can be defined in the options argument.
 If defined, this function overrides the default `isChanged` behavior for that attribute.

 You can override default control types in [FormObject](form-object.md).

+## Method decorators

+### BuildControl(propertyName: string)

+Requires relationship property name as an argument.
+Can be used for creating custom relationship forms.
+[Find out more](../guides/creating-complex-forms.md#creating-custom-relationship-forms).